Downtown Eugene

 This is an expensive building.
 It's only 40 years old.
 It could stand for centuries.
 It functions perfectly well, once you start to hang out there.
 Why not fix it, conserve it, improve it, and restore it … instead of tearing it down?
 Why spend over a hundred million dollars to perpetrate this waste?

-At the time this wing was built, as I've written about before, the University was experimenting with an extraordinary participatory planning process known as the Oregon Experiment.
-It was set in motion by architect Christopher Alexander in 1970, when the UO was reeling from student rejection of top-down planning.
+At the time this wing was built, as I've written about before, the University was embarking on an experiment with an extraordinary participatory planning process known as the Oregon Experiment.
+It was set in motion by architect Christopher Alexander in 1970, when the UO was reeling from student-and-faculty rejection of top-down planning.
 I don't think anyone could read The Oregon Experiment (Oxford, 1975) and come away with a desire to tear down big buildings and build bigger buildings.
-But that essentially describes the work of the UO planning office today.
+But that essentially describes the work of the UO planning office today, building big buildings in an attempt to impress donors.

-Instead, here's the key message from Alexander's work: make small changes, fix the worst things, keep the good things, and use your heart to determine these things.
+Instead, here's the key message from Alexander's work: make small changes, fix the worst things, keep the good things, and use people's feelings -- about what makes them feel more human, on the site itself -- to make judgments.
 Your heart will never tell you to tear down beautiful trees to build a concrete megastructure!
-You'll get a better structure if you follow your human side, and design around the trees.
+We'll get better buildings if we follow our desire for natural structure, and design around the existing trees and landscape.

 There are larger issues raised by all this extraordinary waste.

 About 10% - 20% of the people in Eugene are unemployed or underemployed.
 Another 50% desperately want to do something else.
-If there was any government body that carefully nurtured money, acted in the public interest, and gradually improved the environment and the economy, so that it was more local, self-sufficient, fun, humane, environmentally sustainable, free of cars and parking lots, etc., all these problems could be resolved in a few years' time.
+If there was any government body that carefully nurtured money, acted in the public interest, and gradually improved the environment and the economy, so that it was more local, self-sufficient, fun, humane, environmentally sustainable, free of cars and parking lots, etc. ... then all of these problems could be resolved in a few years' time.

 Instead, the City's resources are continually wasted.
-These waste stories get reported, but people are fearful for their livelihoods, and so they don't make waves, and often disparage those who do.
+The stories of waste get reported, but people are fearful for their livelihoods, so they don't make waves, and they often disparage those who do.
 We unfortunately live in an economy of patronage and wage-slavery.

 Take homelessness.
 It's a simple problem, that many cities have dealt with, through a simple solution: just provide housing to these people.
 It's not that hard!

-It's the main thing people complain about in downtown's revitalization: "too many homeless people".
+It's the main thing people complain about after downtown's revitalization: "too many homeless people".

 Well, fix that.
 House them, and pull them in.
 Make them part of the solution.

-We have plenty of money to do this: just look at the waste!
+We have plenty of money to do this: just look at the millions wasted!

-If we want a unique Eugene, a sustainable Eugene, we must address this waste of people, money, property, nature and buildings, a waste at the heart of life here today.
+If we want a unique Eugene, a sustainable Eugene, we must address this waste of people, money, property, nature and buildings.
+The waste is at the heart of life here today.

 Yes, I know, it's a common problem all over the US …